rakudo-p5/v5/STATUS.md

     <tbody>
         <tr align=center><td align=left>summary</td><td>684</td><td>39577</td><td>6</td><td>38</td><td>40302</td></tr>
         <tr align=center><td align=left rowspan=2>opbasic/arith.v5</td><td>128</td><td>39</td><td>0</td><td>0</td><td>167</td></tr>
-        <tr><td colspan=5>use of uninitialized value of type Any in numeric context  in sub infix:<+=> at lib/Perl5/Terms.pm:142
+        <tr><td colspan=5>use of uninitialized value of type Any in numeric context  in sub infix:<+=> at lib/Perl5/Terms.pm:141

-use of uninitialized value of type Any in numeric context  in sub infix:<+=> at lib/Perl5/Terms.pm:142
+use of uninitialized value of type Any in numeric context  in sub infix:<+=> at lib/Perl5/Terms.pm:141

-use of uninitialized value of type Any in numeric context  in sub infix:<+=> at lib/Perl5/Terms.pm:142
+use of uninitialized value of type Any in numeric context  in sub infix:<+=> at lib/Perl5/Terms.pm:141

-use of uninitialized value of type Any in numeric context  in sub infix:<+=> at lib/Perl5/Terms.pm:142
+use of uninitialized value of type Any in numeric context  in sub infix:<+=> at lib/Perl5/Terms.pm:141

-use of uninitialized value of type Any in numeric context  in sub infix:<+=> at lib/Perl5/Terms.pm:142
+use of uninitialized value of type Any in numeric context  in sub infix:<+=> at lib/Perl5/Terms.pm:141

-use of uninitialized value of type Any in numeric context  in sub infix:<+=> at lib/Perl5/Terms.pm:142
+use of uninitialized value of type Any in numeric context  in sub infix:<+=> at lib/Perl5/Terms.pm:141

-use of uninitialized value of type Any in numeric context  in sub infix:<-=> at lib/Perl5/Terms.pm:143
+use of uninitialized value of type Any in numeric context  in sub infix:<-=> at lib/Perl5/Terms.pm:142

-use of uninitialized value of type Any in numeric context  in sub infix:<-=> at lib/Perl5/Terms.pm:143
+use of uninitialized value of type Any in numeric context  in sub infix:<-=> at lib/Perl5/Terms.pm:142

-use of uninitialized value of type Any in numeric context  in sub infix:<-=> at lib/Perl5/Terms.pm:143
+use of uninitialized value of type Any in numeric context  in sub infix:<-=> at lib/Perl5/Terms.pm:142

-use of uninitialized value of type Any in numeric context  in sub infix:<-=> at lib/Perl5/Terms.pm:143
+use of uninitialized value of type Any in numeric context  in sub infix:<-=> at lib/Perl5/Terms.pm:142

-use of uninitialized value of type Any in numeric context  in sub infix:<-=> at lib/Perl5/Terms.pm:143
+use of uninitialized value of type Any in numeric context  in sub infix:<-=> at lib/Perl5/Terms.pm:142

-use of uninitialized value of type Any in numeric context  in sub infix:<-=> at lib/Perl5/Terms.pm:143
+use of uninitialized value of type Any in numeric context  in sub infix:<-=> at lib/Perl5/Terms.pm:142

 Cannot convert string to number: radix point must be followed by one or more valid digits in '20.⏏' (indicated by ⏏) in method Numeric at src/gen/CORE.setting:10063